Softnet-Free/softnet-ms/docs/public/index.md

 In Softnet, services that provide guest access are called public services.
 Users can find public services they are interested in on the "Public Services" page.
 The procedure of creating guest clients for public services depends on whether the user has an account with Softnet MS.

 ## 12.1.
-Public services for registered Softnet users
+Creating guest clients by registered Softnet users

 A logged-in user can open the "Public Services" page by clicking the main menu item "Public -> Public Services":